 5. Management of the Association

-5.3 Each summer nominations will be invited for places on the Management Committee and where more members are nominated than there are places available a ballot will take place at least four weeks in advance of the Annual General Meeting.
+5.3 Each April nominations will be invited for places on the Management Committee and where more members are nominated than there are places available a ballot will take place in May.
 Nominations for places on the committee must come from within the section where vacancies exist and any ballot will take place among members of that section.
 Thus if a place becomes vacant for a manufacturer, only other manufacturers will be invited to stand and only manufacturing members will be eligible to vote in any ballot.